hosan30/DC-bot/README.md

 # Focus
-## Overview
 *Revamp your Discord server.
 Moderation, role management, logging and more, all in an easy to use, feature rich and bug free Discord bot!*
-## Command List
-### Debug Commands
-- `/botinfo` Checks how many servers the bot is in.
-- `/botsuggestion` Submits a suggestion directly to the bot's Discord server.
-- `/bugreport` Submits a bug report directly to the bot's Discord server.
-- `/discordserver` Sends an invite link to the bot's support server.
-- `/invitelink` Sends the invite link for the bot.
-- `/ping` Displays the bot's current latency in ms.
-- `/serversettings` Sends current bot settings for this server.
-### Fun Commands
-- `/approved` Approves your profile picture or someone else's.
-- `/blur` Blurs your profile picture or someone else's.
-- `/dogfact` Sends a lovely dog fact.
-- `/catfact` Same as dogfact, except it's for cats.
-- `/contrast` Adds contrast effect to your profile picture or someone else's.
-- `/deepfry` Add deepfried effect to your profile picture or someone else's.
-- `/define` Looks up a term in the dictionary.
-- `/nasanews` Looks up an astronomy-related term on NASA's Website and returns a fact about it.
-- `/weather` Tells you information about the weather in a given location.
-- `/yomomma` Sends a your mom joke to someone.
-### Info Commands
-- `/avatar` Displays the avatar of a user.
-- `/help` Displays a list of all available commands along with their usage.
-- `/serverinfo`  Displays information about the server you're in.
-- `/userinfo` Displays information about a user's account account.
-### Staff Commands
-- `/addnote` Adds an admin note on someone's account.
-All staff members will be able to view this note.
-- `/ban` Restricts a user's access to the server.
-- `/baninfo` View details about a banned user.
-- `/checknames` Check a member's previous nicknames.
-- `/clear` Bulk deletes a certain amount of messages.
-- `/delnote` Deletes a note from a user.
-- `/delsuggestion` Deletes a suggestion.
-- `/disablecmd` Disables a command from the server.
-- `/editnote` Edits a note from a user.
-- `/enablecmd` Enables a command from the server.
-- `/kick` Kicks a user out of the server.
-- `/mute` Restricts a user from sending messages.
-- `/muteinfo` View details about a muted member.
-- `/record` Displays how many punishments a user has ever received on the server.
-- `/remindme` Sets a timer for a reminder.
-- `/report` Submits a report to the staff's logs channel.
-- `/serversuggestion` Submit a server suggestion.
-- `/setlogschannel` Sets a custom channel where moderation logs will be sent.
-- `/suggestion` Accept or decline a suggestion from your suggestion channel.
-- `/suggestionchannel` Sets a channel for suggestions to be sent in.
-- `/togglemsglogs` Toggles message logs on/off.
-- `/unban` The username of the banned user.
-- `/unmute` Removes a user's muted status earlier.
-- `/viewnotes` Shows all notes linked to a user from this server.
-- `/warn` Sends a warning message to a user.
-### Role Commands
-- `/rolepicker` Creates a menu that automatically assigns roles to users that react to it.
-- `/addroletorp` Adds a role option to an existent role picker.
-- `/removerolefromrp` Removes a role option from an existent role picker.
-- `/disablerp` Disables an existent role picker.
-- `/enablerp` Enables a disabled role picker.
-- `/giverole` Adds a role to a user.
-- `/takerole` Removes a role from a user.
-### Welcome Commands
-- `/setwelcomechannel` Sets a custom channel where newcommers will receive a welcome message.
-- `/setleavechannel` Sets a custom channel where leaving members will be logged.
-- `/welcomemessage` Sets a custom welcome message to be displayed when someone joins the server.
-- `/leavemessage` Sets a custom good bye message for those leaving the server.
-- `/welcomedm` Sets a custom welcome message that will be inboxed to new users.
-- `/welcomerole` Sets a role to be assigned to new users when they join the server.
-- `/togglewelcomemsg` Toggles welcome messages on/off.
-- `/toggleleavemsg` Toggles leave messages on/off.
-- `/togglewelcomedm` Toggles welcome DMs on/off.
-## Reviews
 > It's a really useful and good bot.
 Easy to manage.
 I would recommend everyone to add this to their respective servers.

 > A really useful and easy to use bot.
-## Official Invite Link
-You can invite my official bot running on the latest version [from here](https://discord.com/oauth2/authorize?client_id=723094801175806024&permissions=268561494&scope=bot%20applications.commands).
 ## Installation Guide
 This guide will cover all the steps needed to get a bot up and running from absolute scratch using my source code.
 If you stumble across any issues with setting it up, my [Discord server](https://discord.gg/r4bsXez) is the right place to seek help.
 Please note though, I strongly advice that you have a decent understanding of JavaScript, Node.js and discord.js before diving into this.